64-bitman/browser-on-ram/README.md

 # ... <additional cache/profiles>
 ```
-These should be placed in `$XDG_CONFIG_HOME/bor/scripts`, `/usr/local/share/bor/scripts`, `/usr/share/bor/scripts`.
-The first one found in that order is
+These should be placed in `$XDG_CONFIG_HOME/bor/scripts`, `/usr/local/share/bor/scripts`, `/usr/share/bor/scripts` with `.sh` extension.
-used.
+The first one found in that order is used.
 Please also make a pull request too!

 # Projects Used
 * [inih](https://github.com/benhoyt/inih) - ini format parsing